revspace/revbank/README.md

     Please remove these from your `revbank.plugins` configuration file.

-- creating new accounts with <Cdeposit>
+- creating new accounts with `deposit`

     Use `adduser` instead.